nice-digital/global-nav/README.md

 The identifier of the skip link target.
 An empty div with this id will be created at the end of the header, if it doesn't already exist on the page.

+###### Header.renderSearchOnly

+- Type: `boolean`
+- Default: `false`

+Optionally render the header with search box only to aid with debugging by reducing noise in the rendered output.

 ###### Header.onNavigating

 - Type: `String | Function`